Build an Engaging Intranet to Enhance Employee Engagement

 Before we dive into how to create a KMS, it's essential to know what makes a good one.
 Here are the key features that set apart an effective knowledge management system:

-Remember, a KMS is more than just a place to store information.
+A KMS is more than just a place to store information.
 It's a tool that should help your team work smarter and more efficiently.
 By focusing on these features, you'll be well on your way to building a successful KMS.
 Now let's take a look at how to build a KMS.

 Building knowledge management systems (KMS) involves a series of carefully planned steps.
 We will look at those steps one by one.